 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Now we'll cover the steps required to create a professional estimate.
-First, we start by reviewing all the documents including plans, specifications, addendums, bid requirements, or supplemental instructions such as a bid form or an RFP.
+First, we start by reviewing all documents, including plans, specifications, addenda, bid requirements, or supplemental instructions such as a bid form or an RFP.

 This is what we talked about in the blueprint reading class.
-Preparing a quantity takeoff or referred to as QTO, including quantities and units of measure which we'll see as UOM in some of our documentation, of all the items and assemblies required to construct the project.
-Organize all quantities in accordance with master format organizational structure.
+Prepare a quantity takeoff, also referred to as QTO, including quantities and units of measure (UOM), which we’ll see in some of our documentation, for all the items and assemblies required to construct the project.
+Organize all quantities in accordance with the MasterFormat organizational structure.

-Group all items as required to support the estimate's WBS codes or work breakdown structures.
+Group all items as required to support the estimate’s Work Breakdown Structure (WBS) codes.
 Utilize item and assembly naming conventions suitable for use in the estimate.
-Once the quantity takeoff is completed, we'll now use that information to prepare an estimate.
+Once the quantity takeoff is completed, we’ll use that information to prepare the estimate.

 The estimate requires providing unit costs for all quantity takeoff items.
-We'll be using separate cost categories for labor, material, equipment, and subcontractors.
-We'll be grouping pricing as required to meet the WBS needs for cost analysis or bid forms.
+Use separate cost categories for labor, material, equipment, and subcontractors.
+Group pricing as required to meet the WBS needs for cost analysis or bid forms.

-What that represents is you might have a phase one or phase two.
+For example, you might have Phase One or Phase Two.
 You might have a first floor or second floor.
 Those could be considered work breakdown structures.

-You'll also have to develop the project durations or schedule for the general conditions.
-General conditions meaning the actual cost that it takes for the company that you're working for to be on site or to manage the process for a duration of time.
-Provide added costs, overhead markups to generate the total estimate cost.
+You’ll also need to develop the project durations or schedule for the general conditions.
+General conditions refer to the actual costs incurred by your company to be on site or to manage the project over a period of time.
+Provide added costs and overhead markups to generate the total estimate cost.

 We'll provide any required alternates outlined in the bid documents.
 We'll check for errors and we'll also complete the proposed bid form or estimate cover sheet.
-So, in general, estimating skills require the ability to read plans, read specifications, provide a quantity takeoff of what's in the plans and specifications, and then to generate an estimate with unit costs that we may retain from multiple different areas, whether it be RS means data or the home supply store.
+So, in general, estimating skills require the ability to read plans, read specifications, provide a quantity takeoff of what's in the plans and specifications, and then to generate an estimate with unit costs that we may retain from multiple different areas, whether it be RSMeans data or a home supply store.